Board of Directors

 Executive Vice Chair, Secretary

 Dirk has a background in Private Equity, Venture Capital and Mergers & Acquisitions.
 He is currently Managing Director of Vulano Group, a leading technology and intellectual property development company.
 Prior to Vulano he founded M2P Capital, LLC, a Denver based private equity firm, where he is still a partner.
 Prior to forming M2P Capital, Dirk was a partner in Taleria Ventures, a venture firm engaged in early stage investing and start-up management.
 In 1988, he founded BACE Industries; a company that executed buy and build strategies in the manufacturing, distribution, business services, and technology industries.
 His involvement with M2P, Taleria and BACE led to the acquisition, financing or startup of over 60 companies.
 Dirk served as the initial President of RentX Industries, Inc. (national equipment rental) and BASX Systems, Inc. (water filtration systems).
 In addition to handling the sale of various portfolio companies, he led three of them through the IPO process.
-Dirk serves as a director and adviser to numerous private companies and is on the board of The Access Fund, Colorado Outward Bound and The Hundred Club.Dirk graduated from Colorado College and has been climbing and backcountry skiing for 40 years.
+Dirk is currently a member of the executive boards of The Ice Alliance (Bozeman Ice Festival), The American Mountain Guides Association, The American Institute for Avalanche Research and Education, Colorado Outward Bound School, and The Hundred Club, and he is member of the Ice Climbing World Cup Committee of the American Alpine Club.
+He also served on the board of the Access Fund for 7 years (the US national climbing advocacy and conservation organization) and currently sits on their Acquisition and Loan Committee.Dirk graduated from Colorado College and has been climbing and backcountry skiing for 40 years.

 Members at Large